 Ketones, such as 3-hydroxybutyric and acetoacetic acids, are the end-products of rapid or excessive fatty acid breakdown.

 3-Hydroxybutyric acid is a typical partial-degradation product of branched-chain amino acids (primarily valine) released from muscle for hepatic and renal gluconeogenesis.
-This acid is metabolized by 3-hydroxybutyrate dehydrogenase.
-The enzyme functions in nervous tissues and muscles, enabling the use of circulating hydroxybutyrate as a fuel.
+This acid metabolizes by 3-hydroxybutyrate dehydrogenase—the enzyme functions in nervous tissues and muscles, enabling circulating hydroxybutyrate as a fuel.
 In the liver mitochondrial matrix, the enzyme can also catalyze the reverse reaction, a step in ketogenesis.
 Like the other ketone bodies (acetoacetate and acetone), levels of 3-hydroxybutyrate in blood and urine are raised in ketosis.
 In humans, 3-hydroxybutyrate is synthesized in the liver from acetyl-CoA and can be used as an energy source by the brain when blood glucose is low.

 Blood levels of 3-hydroxybutyric acid levels may be monitored in diabetic patients to look for diabetic ketoacidosis.
 Persistent mild hyperketonemia is a common finding in newborns.
-Ketone bodies serve as an indispensable source of energy for extrahepatic tissues, especially the brain and lung of developing mammals.
-Another important function of ketone bodies is to provide acetoacetyl-CoA and acetyl-CoA for the synthesis of cholesterol, fatty acids, and complex lipids.
-During the early postnatal period, acetoacetate (AcAc) and beta-hydroxybutyrate are preferred over glucose as substrates for the synthesis of phospholipids and sphingolipids in accord with requirements for brain growth and myelination.
+Ketone bodies serve as an indispensable energy source for extrahepatic tissues, especially the brain and lung of developing mammals.
+Another important function of ketone bodies is to provide acetoacetyl-CoA and acetyl-CoA to synthesize cholesterol, fatty acids, and complex lipids.
+During the early postnatal period, acetoacetate (AcAc) and beta-hydroxybutyrate are preferred over glucose as substrates for the synthesis of phospholipids and sphingolipids accord with requirements for brain growth and myelination.

 Common causes of elevated ketones, such as 3-hydroxybutyric and acetoacetic acids, are: